V and C

 -cc

-to change the default C backend compiler.
+to change the default C backend compiler.-cflags

 -cc gcc-9 -cflags -fsanitize=thread